sjcockell/mmb8052/practicals/practical_06/practical_06.md

 Estimated time: 15 minutes

 - Use the commands below to (a) download the human proteome from UniProt (we looked at how to do this using the Search API in practical 01), and (b) build a BLAST database from the resulting file
+  - If you didn't do so earlier in the module, you made need to install the `ncbi-blast+` package using APT.

 ```bash
 $ wget -O human.fa 'https://rest.uniprot.org/uniprotkb/stream?query=reviewed:true+AND+organism_id:9606&format=fasta'